ivanearisty/obsidian/Classes + Uni/Open Source/dsadas.md

 **Part 3: Testing**

 1.  **Unit Tests:**
     *   Create unit tests for the `GmailClient` implementation.
-Use `unittest.mock` to mock the `googleapiclient` so that no real network calls are made.
     *   These tests should live in `src/mail_client_gmail_impl/tests/`.
 2.  **Integration Test:**
     *   Create one integration test that validates the dependency injection and real-world authentication.